LeetLLM

 Requirements

-1. Create a CSV file with 10 support questions (use the five golden questions from this article plus five more of your own).
+1. Create a CSV file with 10 docs-assistant questions (use the five golden questions above plus five more of your own).

 2. Write two system prompts: a baseline and a treatment.

-3. Send each question through both prompts using an API (OpenAI, Groq, or a local model via Ollama).
+3. Send each question through both prompts using an API client or local model runtime.

-4. Use a judge candidate or human reviewers to score each response on Clarity, Accuracy, and Policy Citation, then record how that evaluator was calibrated.
+4. Use a judge candidate or human reviewers to score each response on Clarity, Accuracy, and Source Citation, then record how that evaluator was calibrated.

 5. Print a summary report: average scores per prompt, win rate, and which questions had the biggest gaps.